uPortal-Project/uPortal-web-components/@uportal/esco-content-menu/README.md

 - `context-api-url`: type: `String`, default: `/uPortal`, usefull to provide a different uPortal context on which to do request
 - `favorite-api-url`: type: `String`, default: `/uPortal/api/layout`, the uri/url of the favorites api
+- `layout-api-url`: type: `String`, default: `/uPortal/api/v4-3/dlm/layout.json`, the uri/url of the layout api to request the favorite list in the oser defined order (only needed to get favorite's order defined by the user)
 - `portlet-api-url`: type: `String`, default: `/uPortal/api/v4-3/dlm/portletRegistry.json`, the uri/url of the portletRegistry api to obtains user authorized portlet list
 - `userInfo-api-url`: type: `String`, default: `/uPortal/api/v5-1/userinfo`, url/uri on which the api request is done to obtain user information and the jwt token
 - `sign-out-url`: type: `String`, default: `/uPortal/Logout`, an uri/url to call when user logout (for a logout button),